 - To avoid the possibility of an electric shock, be sure to disconnect the power cord to the PS-A before connecting it to the main power supply. - A fire or electrical shock may occur if voltages used with the PS-A are beyond the specified range.
-Be sure to use only the specified voltage. - Pefore opening the PS-A's protective cover, be sure to turn the unit's power OFF.
-This is because the PS-A's internal parts carry high voltages. - To avoid fires or electrical hazards, do not modify the PS-A in any way. - Do not create touch panel switches that are used to either control or to ensure the safety of equipment and personnel.
+Be sure to use only the specified voltage. - Before opening the PS-A's protective cover, be sure to turn the unit's power OFF.
+This is because the PS-A's internal parts carry high voltages. - Do not create touch panel switches that are used to either control or to ensure the safety of equipment and personnel.
 Mechanical switches, such as an emergency stop switch, a deadman (two-handed) start switch, etc., must be installed and operated via a separate control system. - Do not create touch panel switches which could possibly endanger the safety of humans and equipment.
 This is due to the possibility of a malfunction in the PS-A or its cable(s), causing the output of a signal that could result in a major accident.
 All of a system's major, safety-related switches should be designed to be operated separately from the PS-A.